carbon-language/carbon-lang/docs/design/classes.md

 ### Access control

-We will need some way of controlling access to the members of structs.
+We will need some way of controlling access to the members of classes.
 By default, all members are fully publicly accessible, as decided in [issue #665](https://github.com/carbon-language/carbon-lang/issues/665).